Beast

 General Attributes

-The asp is a serpent that avoids the enchantment of music by pressing one ear against the ground and plugging the other ear with its tail.
+The asp is a serpent that avoids the enchantment of spells or music by pressing one ear against the ground and plugging the other ear with its tail.
 In some versions the asp guards a tree that drips balm; to get the balm men must first put the asp to sleep by playing or singing to it.
 Another version holds that the asp has a precious stone called a carbuncle in its head, and the enchanter must say certain words to the asp to obtain the stone.

 Allegory/Moral